 International Baccalaureate (IB) Diploma: 28 points

-SQA HNC / BTEC Level 4 HNC:Sound Production or Music Technology or Music and Audio Technology (all with an A in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC:Sound Production or Music Technology or Music and Audio Technology (for SQA HNCCs, all with a Grade A in the Graded Unit)

-SQA HND / BTEC Level 5 HND: Sound Production or Music and Audio Technology or Music Technology or other relevant discipline (all with a B in the Graded Unit)
+SQA HND / BTEC Level 5 HND: Sound Production or Music and Audio Technology or Music Technology or other relevant discipline (for SQA HNDs, all with a Grade B in the Graded Unit)